sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/12_blazor/blazor.md

 }
 ```

 The `"name"`, `"type"` and `"url"` properties are required and `"type"` must be set to `"window"`.
-The `"url"` property points to the location of the web application.
+The `"url"` property points to the location of the web app.

-For more details, see the [Application Configuration](../../../../developers/configuration/application/index.html#app_configuration-window) section.
+For more details, see the [Developers > Configuration > Application](../../../../developers/configuration/application/index.html#app_configuration-window) section.

 ## Glue42 .NET Concepts

-Once the [`GlueBase`](https://www.nuget.org/packages/GlueBase/) library has been initialized, your application has access to all Glue42 functionalities.
+Once the [`GlueBase`](https://www.nuget.org/packages/GlueBase/) library has been initialized, your app has access to all Glue42 functionalities.
 For more detailed information on the different Glue42 concepts and APIs, see:

 - [App Management](../../../../glue42-concepts/application-management/net/index.html)
 - [Intents](../../../../glue42-concepts/intents/net/index.html)